-No value shall be placed on any immovable property acquired by an employee for less than the market value, provided that the employee's remuneration proxy does not exceed R 250 000 in relation to the year of assessment during which the immovable property is acquired, and the market value of the immovable property on the date of acquisition by the employee does not exceed R 450 000.
+No value shall be placed on any immovable property used for residential purposes acquired by an employee for free or less than the market value, provided that the employee's remuneration proxy does not exceed R 250 000 in relation to the year of assessment during which the immovable property is acquired, and the market value of the immovable property on the date of acquisition by the employee does not exceed R 450 000.
 The employee may also not be a connected person in relation to the employer.
-Loans at preferential interest rates, which are solely for housing, made to employees who satisfy the same remuneration criteria for loans with a value of less than R 450 000, will not be subject to fringe benefits tax.
+A loan provided to the employee of less than R 450 000 to acquire the immovable property will also have no value if the same remuneration criteria are met.